casper-network/docs-archive/dapp-dev-guide/tutorials/kv-storage-tutorial.rst

 You must first find the block hash for the block that contains your deploy.
 Once you have the requisite block hash, then you can use ``casper-client`` to retrieve the session hash

-Reading a value is simple enough, we obtain the block hash under which the value, is stored, and then\ :raw-html-m2r:`<br>` using that block hash, and the ``query-state`` command you can easily retrieve and value that was stored under a named key.
+Reading a value is simple enough, we obtain the block hash under which the value, is stored, and then using that block hash, and the ``query-state`` command you can easily retrieve and value that was stored under a named key.
 Please reference the `Querying Section <https://docs.casperlabs.io/en/latest/dapp-dev-guide/querying.html>`_ for details.

 An example global state query looks like this:

 .. code-block:: bash